 Career Growth and Strategy Skills Development and Lifelong Learning

-How to Build a Portfolio of 'Micro-Experiences' to Learn New Skills
+How to Build a Micro-Experience Portfolio for New Skills

 Are you collecting certificates instead of skills?
-We explain why experts struggle to learn new things and show you how to use small, smart practice steps to become truly skilled.
+Learn why experts struggle to learn new things due to Cognitive Drag, and how to use micro-experiences, short real projects, to build skills that prove your value.

 Focus and Planning